Neel10X/Dutch-ParticulateMatter-Modelling/README.md

 4. [Atmospheric Dispersion Modelling](https://github.com/pktparticle/gaussianPlume) (will be implemented in the future)

 ## Expected Outcomes
-Hourly real-time PM10 data for the given time-range (limited to page 1 of the api response).
+Hourly real-time PM10 data for the given time-range (limited to page 1 of the API response).
 Future functionality - Modelling Particulate Matter (PM10) using the Atmospheric Dispersion Modeling to estimate dispersion of PM10 particles in the Netherlands, or making a heat map of the data for example.

 ### Example Input
 ```